Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole I: Maxwell field: Introduction

-Decay behaviours for Maxwell field have been proved in \cite{blue08decayMaxSchw} outside a Schwarzschild black hole, and on some spherically symmetric backgrounds or nonstationary asymptotically flat backgrounds in \cite{metcalfe2014PWdecayMaxBH,sterbenz2015decayMaxSphSym}.
-All the works above focus on estimating the middle component which satisfies a decoupled, separable Fackerell-Ipser equation \cite{fackerell:ipser:EM} in a form similar to scalar wave equation, and then make use of these estimates to achieve a Morawetz estimate and decay estimates for the extreme components.
-In contrast with these works, the author in \cite{Fede2016MaxwellSchw} treats the extreme components satisfying the TME by applying some first-order differential operators to the extreme components, which then also satisfy the Fackerell-Ipser equation, while a superenergy tensor is constructed in \cite{andersson16decayMaxSchw} to yield a conserved energy current when contracted with $\partial_t$.
+Decay behaviors for Maxwell field have been proved in \cite{blue08decayMaxSchw} outside a Schwarzschild black hole, and on some spherically symmetric backgrounds or non-stationary asymptotically flat backgrounds in \cite{metcalfe2014PWdecayMaxBH,sterbenz2015decayMaxSphSym}.
+All the works above focus on estimating the middle component which satisfies a decoupled, separable Fackerell--Ipser equation \cite{fackerell:ipser:EM} in a form similar to scalar wave equation, and then make use of these estimates to achieve a Morawetz estimate and decay estimates for the extreme components.
+In contrast with these works, the author in \cite{Fede2016MaxwellSchw} treats the extreme components satisfying the TME by applying some first-order differential operators to the extreme components, \footnote{These operators are the ones we used in this work if restricted to Schwarzschild case.} which then also satisfy the Fackerell--Ipser equation, while a superenergy tensor is constructed in \cite{andersson16decayMaxSchw} to yield a conserved energy current when contracted with $\partial_t$.
 In particular, the constructed superenergy tensor vanishes for the non-radiating Coulomb field.
 A decay estimate is also obtained in \cite{ghanem2014decayMaxSchw} under the assumption of a Morawetz estimate.
 We refer to the recent paper \cite{andersson16decayMaxSchw} for a more complete description of the literature in Maxwell equations on Schwarzschild background.